duxmazter/SourcePrikProject/README.md

-# SourcePrikProject
+# SourcePrikProject 640612093 & 640612097
-A backup and allocating software that help your storage even more pleasant to look at

-# Branch #1
-ทำ code ช่วยเเยกไฟล์ ประเภทเดียวกันไว้ในโฟเดอร์เดียวกัน
+# This branch is about how to split file by date